zenglg/unvme/README.md

 Benchmarks
 ==========

-UNVMe has been benchmarked with fio (Flexible I/O Tester) using the test script test/unvme-benchmark.
+UNVMe has been benchmarked with FIO (Flexible I/O Tester) using the test script test/unvme-benchmark.
 The ioengine/unvme_fio is provided for this purpose.
-In order to build the unvme_fio engine, the user must set the FIO_DIR variable pointing to the fully compiled fio source path in Makefile.def.
+In order to build the unvme_fio engine, the user must set the FIO_DIR variable pointing to the fully compiled FIO source path in Makefile.def.

 To produce benchmark results for UNVMe model_apc, run: